Vkumar-sys/INDUSTRIAL_PROJECT_3-Hospitality_Revenue_Analysis-/README.md

 # Tools and Techniques used>
 ✔ Data ingestion using power bi desktop.

-✔ Data Modelling and building the required relationship between the tables for effective visualisation using the power bi desktop data modelling interface.
+✔ Data Modelling and Building the required relationship between the tables for effective visualisation using the power bi desktop data modelling interface.

 ✔ Data Cleaning and Transformation using the Power Query Editor inside the power bi desktop.